Efesencan/BU-Cloud-Computing/README.md

     * View the number of GPUs, CPUs, or RAM of the compute resource directly in the ChRIS backend Django admin page.

     * Understand whether compute environment is sufficient or not to run the pipeline.
-If not, report what was the problem.
+If not, report what the problem was.

 * The descriptors for a compute resource should be visible in the ChRIS REST API.
-* The frontend should contain an option named "auto_free" (chooses the best compute resource with zero monetary cost) and "auto_best" (chooses the best compute resource with any monetary cost) compute environment which allows to chooses the best environment for a plug-in in a automated way.
+* The frontend should contain an option named "auto_free" (chooses the best compute resource with zero monetary cost) and "auto_best" (chooses the best compute resource with any monetary cost) compute environment, which allows choosing the best environment for a plug-in in an automated way.

 # Future Work:

 * Dynamic checking of remote compute resources for its capability.

 * Add an option to define the amount of monetary budget for a plug-in.
-The current option we have are auto_free which is essentially a 0 budget and “auto_best” which is a infinite budget.
+The current options we have are auto_free, essentially a 0 budget, and "auto_best," which is an infinite budget.
 So we want the user to define a budget somewhere between 0 and infinity.

-* Add user defined priority weighting.
+* Add user-defined priority weighting.
-For example, a user might want to focus more on number of CPUs or amount of memory.
-However, we currenlty have a fixed formulation for selecting the best compute environment for a plugin.
+For example, a user might want to focus more on the number of CPUs or memory.
+However, we currently have a fixed formulation for selecting the best compute environment for a plug-in.
-* Extend our recommendation algorithm so that it covers the whole pipeline rather a single plugin.
+* Extend our recommendation algorithm to cover the whole pipeline instead of a single plug-in.

-* Update our recommendation algorithm so that it also depends on previous runtimes of the plug-in rather than a fixed formulation.
+* Update our recommendation algorithm to depend on the previous runtime history of the plug-ins rather than a fixed formulation.
-Instead of choosing the one with the most CPU, highes CPU clock speed, we can directly select the one with the lowest runtime
+Instead of choosing the one with the highest CPU and CPU clock speed, we can directly select the lowest runtime.

 ## 4. Solution Concept